 - Stir in the arborio rice to make sure it's evenly coated with onion and garlic.
 Cook for 2-3 minutes, until rice is slightly translucent.
 Make sure your pan is not too hot, or else it can burn the garlic!

 - Pour in the dry white wine and stir together for 2-minutes.
-Sprinkle salt and pepper.
+Add salt and pepper.

 - Now, for the hardest part of the dish: adding the stock.
 The reason it's complicated is because you will have to judge when the rice has sucked up the stock and when to add more.
 I add Cup-by-Cup.
 First add one cup of stock at medium-high heat and stir somewhere between occasionally and constantly - I like to watch constantly and stir every minute.
 Once the first cup is absorbed, lower the heat to medium.
 Add cup by cup of the stock until the rice is chewy but has bite (usually 20-25 minutes)